 It is mandatory for the Labuan Branch to have a registered office in Labuan, which office shall be the principal office of a Labuan trust company.

-The registered office of Kensington Trust Labuan Limited will be the registered office of the Labuan Branch.
+The registered office of Kensington Trust Labuan Limited can be the registered office of the Labuan Branch.

 - Annual Return: Lodge annual return once in each calendar year not later than thirty (30) days prior to the anniversary of the date of its registration.

-- Annual Government Fee: Pay annual fee of such amount as may be prescribed not later than thirty (30) days from each anniversary of the date of its registration.
+- Annual Government Fee: Pay annual fee of such amount as may be prescribed under the LCA before the anniversary of the date of its registration

-- Annual Tax Filing: Annual tax return needs to be filed with the Malaysian Director General of Inland Revenue by 31 March of that year of assessment.
-Normally, an extension of time for filing is allowed by the Inland Revenue Board of Malaysia.
+- Annual Tax Filing: Annual tax return needs to be filed with the Malaysian Director General of Inland Revenue by 31 March of that year of assessment, or any extended time for filing allowed by the Inland Revenue of Board Malaysia.

 CERTIFICATE OF REGISTRATION

-Upon lodgement of complete documentation and payment of fees as well as clearance from the due-diligence process conducted by the Labuan FSA, a certificate of registration of a foreign Labuan company will be issued.
-The certificate shall be conclusive evidence that the requirements as to registration have been complied with.
+Upon lodgement of complete documentation and payment of Labuan FSA’s fees as well as clearance from the due-diligence process conducted by the Labuan FSA, a certificate of registration of a foreign Labuan company will be issued.
+The certificate shall be conclusive evidence that the requirements as to registration of the Labuan Branch have been complied with.

 LABUAN IBFC TAX SYSTEM